MmedaraU/study-notes/html-and-html5.md

 ```

 Any content wrapped in a comment is not displayed on the web page.

+## IDs and Classes
+The `id` attribute is used to assign a unique identifier to an element in the document.
+The value of an `id` must be used only once in a document.

+The `class` attribute classifies elements into conceptual groups.
+Multiple elements can share a class name.
+By marking elements up with the same class, you can apply the same styles to several elements.

+The values for `id` and `class` attributes should start with a letter or underscore.
+The attribute values can contain letters, numbers, hyphens, underscores, periods and colons.
+They should not contain any character spaces or special characters.
+Values are also case-sensitive.

+# All about the elements

 ## Block and Inline Elements
 *Block-level elements* begin on a new line, stacking on top of each other, and occupy any available width.
 Block-level elements may be nested inside one another and may wrap inline-level elements.
 They are mainly used for larger pieces of content.